 For years Kawai has been celebrated as being a leading brand name when it comes to powerful digital pianos.
 The Kawai MP11 is an impressive model that really delivers when it comes to style and performance.

 There are 40 preloaded sounds that come with this digital piano.
-You will be able to choose from Piano, E. Piano and Sub.
+You will be able to choose from Piano, E. Piano, and Sub.
 For each of these three kinds of piano, you will be able to use a volume slider, on/off switch and key range button.

 You can also split the keyboard to use an upper and lower limit for each of the types of piano.
-In addition, you will be able to choose from concert, pop, jazz and upright for the acoustic piano.
+In addition, you will be able to choose from a concert, pop, jazz and upright for the acoustic piano.
 Tine, modern, E. Grand and Reed are available for the E. Piano section.
-For the Sub section, you can choose from Harpsichord, strings and pad.
+For the Sub section, you can choose from Harpsichord, strings, and pad.
 This gives you plenty of musical selections to choose from, offering you the best possible versatility.

 EFX and reverb buttons are included for every available section and with the E. Piano section, you also have the ability to choose EFX2 and amp settings too.

 This digital piano allows you to easily turn the various functions on or off as required.
 You can also edit programs by pressing and holding the button.